Spartan Aircraft Company: Early aircraft

 The first aircraft produced by the Spartan Aircraft Company was the Spartan C3 open-cockpit biplane.
 Built in 1926 (first flight 25 October 1926), the C3-1 was the first of a series of variants of the design for flight schools, sportsman aviators, and Fixed-Base Operators (FBO).
 The Spartan C3-225 was the last early biplane design produced by the company.
 At least 160 C-3 aircraft were built, using various engines.

 1930 saw the production of Spartan's first monoplane design, the Spartan C2-60.
 Designed for the sportsman flier, the C2-60 was a lightweight design with a small 60 h.p. engine.
 Using many of C2-60's characteristics, Spartan produced the heavier, more powerful C2-165 low-wing monoplane.
 Unpopular with the military due to the view-obstructing low-wing design, the C2-165 was primarily used for civilian training purposes.

 Improvements in Spartan's manufacturing and technology was evident in the 1930 Spartan C4.
 The C4 was a high-wing monoplane designed for low-maintenance and high-comfort.
 The Spartan C4 was designed to accommodate large engines of 230 h.p. and more.

 Spartan Executive 7W

 The Spartan Executive Model 7W was a result of founder William Skelly's vision for an aircraft designed to accommodate the luxury and performance expected by wealthy people.
 Powered by a 450 h.p.
 Pratt & Whitney Wasp Jr. engine, the Executive was Spartan's first attempt at an all-metal aircraft design using monocoque technology.
 The large engine and aerodynamic airframe allowed for a then-remarkable 200 mi an hour cruise speed, a range of over 1000 nmi and a 25000 ft service ceiling.
-The Executive's high-performance design was clearly evident in the 1939 Bendix race, in which the stock design aircraft won the trophy with speeds of nearly 197 miles per hour.
 Thirty four 7W aircraft were produced.

 Based directly on the high-performance design of the civilian Spartan 7W, a version of the aircraft was developed to meet military needs for high-performance reconnaissance and training aircraft.
 The re-designed model was named the Spartan Zeus 8W and featured a powerful Pratt & Whitney Wasp 600 h.p. engine.